-First, the need for asset protection needs no elaboration.
+The need for asset protection needs no elaboration, especially if you’ve just purchased a new property.
 When something untoward happens to you,

 - The family is saddled with mortgage payments

 - They may not be able to service the loan and lose the house

 - They may not be able to refinance with ease for lower rates and be at mercy of lenders

 - They may be forced to sell the house during unfavourable times